-There are loads of supermarkets in Glasgow with the big four (Tesco, Morrisons, Sainsbury's and Asda) positioned throughout the city so if you have family loyalty to one it won't be hard to carry on that time honoured tradition.
+There are loads of supermarkets in Glasgow with the big four (Tesco, Morrisons, Sainsbury's & Asda) positioned throughout the city so if you have family loyalty to one it won't be hard to carry on that time honoured tradition.
 The Tesco Extra in Maryhill is one of the most accessible to Murano Street Student Village and sells almost everything.

 It's open 24 hours every day and has a reduced section roughly the same size as regular supermarkets.
 Venture in with caution, though; with the confidence of a student loan sitting pretty in your bank account, you will inevitably go in for a pack of bacon and leave with a new TV, 12 champagne flutes, 24 packets of discount ginger nuts and an entire ham.
 Morrisons in Partick is another easily accessible supermarket and is just next door to a subway and train station - handy for getting things home.
 If you're confident you can find a time when someone will be in your flat and fancy a logistical challenge, ordering shopping online is an option.
 Most local supermarkets will deliver to halls, which can save some hassle.

 The two European conquerors, Lidl and Aldi are scattered across the city with a new Lidl having just opened up in Partick, and are challenging the big four in terms of quality as well as cost.
 They stock everything you need at super-reasonable prices.
-Another great shop is the Chinese supermarket SeeWoo in Possilpark; it offers a full afternoon's worth of activity and is full of weird and wonderful ingredients as well as bulk packs of things like rice and soy sauce.
+Another great shop is the Oriental supermarket SeeWoo in Possilpark; it offers a full afternoon's worth of activity and is full of all kinds of speciality ingredients as well as bulk packs of things like rice and soy sauce.

-Don't forget about independent stores in the West End, who often have very good quality fresh meat and veg at even cheaper prices than the budget supermarkets, and most of the time the produce is even better quality; some will also serve Halal meat.
+Also, don't forget about independent stores in the West End, who often have very good quality fresh meat and veg at even cheaper prices than the budget supermarkets.
+The produce is often better quality than you'll get in the big chains, has less plastic packaging and some will also serve Halal meat.